Frequently Asked Questions

 Is my driveway wide enough for the skip?

 - A standard skip lorry is approximately 9ft (2.74m) wide and requires a minimum of 10ft (3.3metres) width to gain access, regardless of what size skip you have ordered.
-If your driveway is too small and you require a permit to house the skip on a public highway, we can help you to obtain one from the County Council.
+If your driveway is too small it is possible that we can provide a “Wait to Load” service.

 Where can I put the skip?

 - Rules state that, unless a permit is issued, a skip needs to be kept on private property, for example, a driveway, garden, or building site.
-If the skip is to be placed on a public highway the local County Council will need to issue a permit.
-We can apply for this on your behalf or provide a “Wait to Load” service.
+If this is not possible we can provide a “Wait to Load” service.
 Please enquire for details.

 Why isn’t my skip dropped off and picked up when I ask for it?